 By Jorge Heine

-Jorge Heine is a Research Professor at the Pardee School of Global Studies and a Core Faculty Member of the Boston University Global Development Policy Center.
-His new book, Xi-na in the Century of the Dragon: What Everyone Needs to Know About China’, is published by LOM.
+Jorge Heine is a Research Professor at the Pardee School of Global Studies, Boston University, a former Chilean ambassador to South Africa, to India, and to China, and a Core Faculty Member at the Boston University Global Development Policy Center.